ElectricTree/vision/browser/README.md

 # Context

-This is the client-side code for the Eden Dao artifact that lives at https://pluriverse.world.
+This is the client-side code for the Electric Tree artifact that lives at https://pluriverse.world.

 # Setup